 The study also showed that the iPhone 7, iPhone 7 Plus and the iPhone 6 were the most popular smartphones in the United States at the start of the holiday period.
 The three Apple smartphones combined together garnered a 31.3 percent share.
 The fourth and fifth positions were captured by Samsung Galaxy S7 and S7 edge with a total of 28.9 percent smartphone sales.

 Lauren Guenveur, consumer insight director for Kantar Worldpanel ComTech, shared that U.S. carrier Verizon Wireless accounted for nearly 25 percent of all the smartphone sales in the country during Black Friday.
 This trend had a crucial impact on all major OEMs, including Samsung and Apple.

 Android sales continue to hold its dominance in the Chinese market.
 Android sales accounted for 79.9 percent in the Chinese market, whereas iOS sales were only 19.9 percent as of November 2016.

-Android sales have grown by 7.2 percent in China in 2016, whereas iOS sales have declined by 5.4 percent when compared to 2015.
+Android sales grew by 7.2 percent in China in 2016, whereas iOS sales declined by 5.4 percent when compared with 2015.

-Apple always performs well during the holiday season, but Kantar is of the belief that the true demand for the iDevices can only be gauged post this period.
-Whether demand for Apple products will "level out" in Q1 2017 remains to be seen.
+Apple always performs well during the holiday season, but Kantar believes that the true demand for the iDevices can only be gauged post this period.
+Whether the demand for Apple products will "level out" in Q1 2017 remains to be seen.